This is the latest battle in a decades-long struggle over Fortune 500 corporations that offload their labor costs on taxpayers.

 by Bama Athreya

 The fight started in 2018, when California’s highest court had the audacity to suggest that Lyft, Uber, and other platform companies abide by the nation’s employment laws.
 The companies refused to comply.
 So in 2019 California’s legislature passed a new law, Assembly Bill 5 (AB5) to reinforce the point.
 The companies continued to misclassify their workers, so California’s Attorney General brought suit against them in May.
-Now, nearly a year later, Lyft’s response to a court order to obey the law was to threaten to close down.
+Nearly a year later, Lyft’s response to a court order to obey the law was to threaten to close down.

 I wish Proposition 22 supporters could meet some of the platform workers I’ve met and interviewed in other countries.
 In many countries, workers have always had “flexibility” and “independence.”
 They call it informal work.
 And now that the apps have entered their economies, they are actually losing their autonomy in frightening ways.
-Here are two stories of how apps changed their lives, but not in the ways they had imagined.
+Here are two stories of how apps changed platform workers’ lives, but not in the ways they had imagined.

 In Cambodia, a country where the minimum wage is just a few dollars a day, motorcycle rickshaws (tuk tuks) have been common for many years.
 In the past, drivers would negotiate fares directly with passengers.
 On a good day, a driver in the country’s capital city might net $10 or so.
 They had “flexibility” and “independence.”